putteabrahamsson/react-native-indoor-map/README.md

 ---

-### markers

-An array with the type `MarkerProps[]`, this is useable if you wanna place markers on your map

----

-### zoomOptions

-An object with the type `ZoomProps`, this is useable if you want to change settings for the zoom, for example `sensitivity` which sets how much you zoom in per press

----

 ## Upcoming news

 We plan on releasing some new updates to the package.

-- Support for multiple floors
 - Pinch to zoom
 - More configuration